LBCrion/sfwbar/doc/sfwbar.rst

   Returns <number>.

 GT(<string>)
-  Returns a transaltion of a string corresponding to a current locale.
+  Returns a translation of a string corresponding to a current locale.
 If translation is not available, returns the string.
 Returns <string>.

 Layout()